noahehall/multicloud/providers/aws/services/Storage/ebs.md

 #### multi volume snapshots

+- point-in-time, data-coordinated, and crash-consistent snapshots for all EBS volumes attached to an EC2 instance
+  - support up to 40 EBS volumes per instance.
+  - If any one snapshot for the multi-volume snapshot set fails, all of the other snapshots display an error status and a create a Snapshots CloudWatch event.
+- use cases
   - critical workloads that spans across multiple EBS volumes
-- take exact point-in-time, data-coordinated, and crash-consistent snapshots
+  - tagging multiple volume snapshots to manage them collectively during restore, copy, or retention
+    - automatically copy tags from source volume to snapshots
+    - set the snapshot metadata, such as access policies, attachment information, and cost allocation, to match the source volume.
+    - snapshots for Amazon EBS volumes that are configured in a RAID array

 #### creation